barpasc/python_tuto_vba_version/README.md

 Open this file, there will be a button and if you click it, it will open a form and you can save the data entered on this form in the sqlite table on the worksheet...

-Microsoft ActiveX data object library should be added in the reference menu for the sqlite connection to work
+For version _1_0 Microsoft ActiveX data object library should be added in the reference menu for the sqlite connection to work
+For version _1_10 no need for additional reference